 by Brian A. Wilkins

-Branstad’s son, Eric, killed two people following a car “accident” in 1991.
+Terry Branstad’s son, Eric, killed two people in a 1991 car “accident.”

-This article must be prefaced with the fact that, as an Iowan born and raised, and in my 30s now, I grew up only knowing one governor, and that is Republican Terry Branstad.
+DES MOINES — This article must be prefaced with the fact that, as an Iowan born and raised, and in my 30s now, I grew up only knowing one governor.
+That is Republican Terry Branstad.
 He served as the state’s chief executive from 1983-1999.
 It seemed Iowa was doing pretty well in his years.
 But I was just a kid and really didn’t care much about politics.
-Voters are heading to the polls tomorrow in the Republican primary, and Branstad’s possible preferential treatment for his family when it comes to crime will always tarnish his legacy.
+Voters are heading to the polls tomorrow in the Republican primary.
+Unfortunately, Branstad’s possible preferential treatment for his family when it comes to crime will always tarnish his legacy.

-It was Sunday afternoon, August 18, 1991, when Eric Branstad, Terry’s then-16-year-old son, was driving to a friend’s house he was staying with near Granger, IA.
+Eric Branstad, Terry’s then-16-year-old son, was driving to a friend’s house near Granger, Iowa on Sunday afternoon, August 18, 1991.
 The governor and the rest of the family were in Seattle for a National Governors Association meeting.
 While driving up Highway 141, a two-lane highway, Eric pulled into the other lane to pass a car when the coast was obviously not clear.
 One car avoided a head-on collision by quickly swerving onto the shoulder.
 A second car was sideswiped when it tried to drive between Branstad’s van and the car he was trying to pass.
 The third car, and its passengers, would not be as lucky.

-A van driven by Mr. Charles E. McCullough, 65, and his wife, Jean M. McCullough, 60, collided head-on with Branstad’s van, which Iowa State trooper Mario Feck later confirmed was traveling at least 10 miles above the speed limit.
-Mrs. McCullough died at the scene, while her husband, a retired truck driver, died a short time later at the hospital.
+Mr. Charles E. McCullough, 65, and his wife, Jean M. McCullough, 60, collided head-on with Branstad’s van.
+Iowa State trooper Mario Feck later confirmed the van was traveling at least 10 miles over the speed limit.
+Mrs. McCullough died at the scene.
+Mr. McCullough, a retired truck driver, died a short time later at the hospital.
 Branstad suffered only minor injuries.

 The people of Iowa were subsequently made to believe that alcohol was not involved and that Branstad was sober.
-But this is just hard to believe when the 16-year-old who only had his license for a little over a month, almost hit three cars before killing the Des Moines couple.
-The news media continually referred to the deceased husband and wife as “the elderly couple” and/or “the older couple” while solely reporting on the condition of Branstad.
+But this was just hard to believe.
+The 16-year-old Branstad only had his license for a little over a month.
+He almost hit three cars before killing the Des Moines couple.
+The news media continually referred to the deceased husband and wife as “the elderly couple” and/or “the older couple.”
+They focused their reporting on the condition of Branstad.

-It was also the response by Iowa authorities that got the family even more upset.
-Officials at Iowa Methodist Medical Center and Mercy Hospital first told the public that both Branstad and Mr. McCullough were air-lifted to Methodist via a Mercy Air Life helicopter.
-But it was later learned that only Branstad was air lifted while McCullough was transported by ground ambulance despite being far more seriously injured.
-When Mercy spokeswoman Linda Montet was asked about the decision to air lift Branstad and not Mr. McCullough, she said she could not respond to that because it would “violate patient confidentiality.”
-And though a Methodist “Life Flight” helicopter was also at the scene of the accident, it also failed to air lift Mr. McCullough.
+The response by Iowa authorities was also upsetting to the family.
+Officials at Iowa Methodist Medical Center and Mercy Hospital first told the press that both Branstad and Mr. McCullough were air-lifted via helicopter.
+But only Branstad was air lifted.
+Mr. McCullough was transported by ground ambulance despite being far more seriously injured.
+Mercy spokeswoman Linda Montet was asked about the decision to air lift Branstad and not Mr. McCullough.
+She said it would “violate patient confidentiality” if she responded.
+A Methodist “Life Flight” helicopter was also at the scene of the accident.
+It also failed to air lift Mr. McCullough.

-A firestorm would ensue for the next few months.
-Governor Branstad was asked by a young boy at a Governor’s Youth Conference luncheon in November of 1991, “what do you think about your son getting let off the hook so easily when somebody else would be charged with manslaughter?”
-Branstad responded by saying the question was unfair and that it simply was not true that his son was “let off.”
-That same year, ironically, Governor Branstad pushed for a limited death penalty in Iowa for minors who commit “certain crimes.”
+A firestorm ensued for the next few months.
+A young boy asked Governor Branstad at a Governor’s Youth Conference luncheon in November of 1991, “what do you think about your son getting let off the hook so easily when somebody else would be charged with manslaughter?”
+Branstad responded by saying the question was unfair.
+He also disagreed that his son was “let off.”
+Governor Branstad ironically pushed for a limited death penalty in Iowa for minors who commit “certain crimes” that same year.

 A columnist for the Des Moines Register wrote a piece that month entitled, “Did Eric Branstad Get A Break?”
-The article compared what Branstad did to another car accident in Clinton County, when 18-year-old Jason Van Scoyoc ran off the road and struck a family of four while they were sleeping in a tent, killing all of them.
-He was charged with four counts of vehicular homicide.
+The article compared the Branstad case to another car accident in Clinton County.
+18-year-old Jason Van Scoyoc ran off the road and struck a family of four while they were sleeping in a tent.
+All of them were killed.
+Van Scoyoc was charged with four counts of vehicular homicide.

-The Branstad’s ultimately paid the McCullough’s $200,000 on January 22, 1992, to avoid being sued in court.
-This settlement would also open a can of worms Branstad did not want open.
-It was learned that the van Eric was driving that struck and killed Mr. and Mrs. McCullough was actually purchased by Governor Branstad’s campaign committee and thus owned by the campaign.
+The Branstad’s paid the McCullough’s $200,000 on January 22, 1992 to avoid being sued in court.
+This settlement also open a can of worms Branstad did not want open.
+The van Eric was driving that struck and killed Mr. and Mrs. McCullough was actually purchased by Governor Branstad’s campaign committee.
+Thus the van was owned by the campaign.

 Anybody who still believes Eric Branstad was not drunk the night he killed the McCullough’s are either suffering from tunnel-vision, or are simply Branstad apologists.
-A little over a year after the fatal car crash, on September 21, 1992, Eric Branstad was arrested in the West Des Moines Dowling High School parking lot on charges of public intoxication.
+Eric Branstad was arrested in the West Des Moines Dowling High School parking lot on charges of public intoxication on September 21, 1992.
 While those charges were pending, Eric was charged on January 20, 1993, with using a fake i.d. to buy beer.
-On June 7 that same year, Eric was charged with illegal possession of alcohol after yet another car accident which, the Branstad’s say, Eric’s friend was driving when it crashed into a utility poll.
-The Jeep Cherokee that the friend crashed, however, was in Governor Branstad’s name.
+Eric was charged on June 7 that same year with illegal possession of alcohol after yet another car accident.
+The Branstad’s said Eric’s friend was driving when their Jeep Cherokee crashed into a utility poll.
+The vehicle that the friend crashed, however, was in Governor Branstad’s name.

-Eric pleaded guilty to mere alcohol possession with all the aforementioned charges pending, and was given a year of probation by a Polk County judge.
-He was sent to Wentworth Military Academy in Lexington, MO, by his parents.
-Eric Branstad never spent one day in jail through all of his criminal shenanigans, even though he turned 18 and was no longer a “minor” on July 18, 1993.
-But this reality did not stop the young Branstad, as he always knew somehow his father would get him off (sounds kind of like George H.W. and George W.).
+Eric pleaded guilty to mere alcohol possession with all the aforementioned charges pending.
+He was given a year of probation by a Polk County judge.
+Eric was sent to Wentworth Military Academy in Lexington, MO, by his parents.
+Eric Branstad never spent one day in jail through all of his criminal shenanigans, despite turning 18 and no longer being a minor on July 18, 1993.
+But this reality did not stop the young Branstad.
+He always knew somehow his father would get him off.
+Sounds kind of like George H.W. and George W.